Xv64/OS/README.md

 xv6 (rev. 8) by the Massachusetts Institute of Technology, with 64-bit porting merged from work done by Brian Swetland.

-## Getting Started
+## Getting Started / TL;DR

-Ensure that you have Docker† installed and execute `./build.sh` to compile the OS.
-Once compiled you can run it locally by either:
+To get started hacking away on Xv64, you'll need a few requirements:

+1. qemu
+2. Docker†

+Once you have those installed, execute:

+`env QEMU_OPTS=-nographic ./run.sh -r -l`

+This will build the OS from source, and run it within qemu on your system.

 ###### 1. QEMU